FlatFilers/platform-sdk-starter/README.md

 6. Add the Team ID to your `.env` file as the `FLATFILE_TEAM_ID` variable

 ### Deploy the Schema
-1. Login to Flatfile and [find your team ID](https://support.flatfile.com/hc/en-us/articles/6097149079188-Where-is-my-TeamID-What-other-IDs-do-I-need-to-know-)
-2. From the root directory of this project run `npx --yes @flatfile/cli publish ./src/index.ts --team <YOUR_TEAM_ID>`
+1. From the root directory of this project run `npx --yes @flatfile/cli publish ./src/index.ts --team <YOUR_TEAM_ID>`

-3. From the root directory of this project run `npm run deploy`
+2. From the root directory of this project run `npm run deploy`

 Then navigate over to your dashboard and see newly deployed workspace